 Traquair House

-Discover how Scotland’s oldest inhabited house inspired one of the nation’s finest novels
+With its bear-topped gates and Jacobite affections, Scotland’s oldest inhabited house inspired one of the nation’s finest novels

 Scotland’s oldest inhabited house has undoubtedly a few stories to share – the estate has been visited by 27 Kings and Queens, after all.
+But it has welcomed literary royalty over the centuries too.

 A travelling Robert Burns visited Innerleithen and Traquair on his grand tour of Scotland in 1787, and Sir Walter Scott – just a teenager when Burns passed through – would go on to be a regular visitor to the house.